ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

     if (creationStatus is sql:UpdateResult) {
         io:println("PII to be persisted: " + pii);

-        // Create a storage that uses a H2 database to persist personally identifiable information (PII). privacy:H2PiiStore piiStore = new(testDB, TABLE_NAME, ID_CLOUMN, PII_COLUMN);
+        // Creates a storage that uses an H2 database to persist Personally Identifiable Information (PII). privacy:H2PiiStore piiStore = new(testDB, TABLE_NAME, ID_CLOUMN, PII_COLUMN);

         // Store PII information in the storage and take a pseudonymized identifier (UUID) representing the stored data.